xan2622/awesome-blender/README.md

 - [F2](https://github.com/Cfyzzz/Other-scripts):  extends Blender’s native functionality for creating faces and should be a great help in your modeling workflow.
 See also its [BlenderArtists thread](https://blenderartists.org/t/f2/562773/169).
 - [fspy](https://fspy.io/): is an open-source camera matching app, extremely useful for modeling directly from a reference image. [[blender addon]](https://github.com/stuffmatic/fSpy-Blender)
 - [PolyQuilt](https://github.com/sakana3/PolyQuilt): provides a few functions in edit mode like creating faces, knife tool, fan, edge-loops, etc. It does this with only the left-mouse-button.
 So no menu’s, no shortcuts. [[more info]](https://www.youtube.com/watch?v=VKLPHh3CYCU)
-- [QuickDraw](http://www.alksndr.com/quickdraw): QuickDraw is a tool that automates many of the tedious processes involved in working with Grease Pencil.
+- [QuickDraw](http://www.alksndr.com/quickdraw) [$]: QuickDraw is a tool that automates many of the tedious processes involved in working with Grease Pencil.
 It creates a very easy way to draw in Grease Pencil and have reasonably solid geometry come out of it with one click.
-See also its [BlenderArtists thread](https://blenderartists.org/t/quickdraw-sketch-in-grease-pencil-and-convert-to-geo/1174004). [$]
+See also its [BlenderArtists thread](https://blenderartists.org/t/quickdraw-sketch-in-grease-pencil-and-convert-to-geo/1174004).
 - [Quick Instances](https://gumroad.com/l/qinstance): Creates grouping-like workflow using regular instances.
 See also its [BlenderArtists thread](https://blenderartists.org/t/quick-instances-groups-addon-grouping-like-workflow/1163351).
-- [Random Object Array](https://blendermarket.com/products/random-object-array): allows you to create all kinds of object arrays that need some randomization like plants, roof tiles, cobblestone, walls, etc. using a very quick workflow without having to use a particle system. [$]
+- [Random Object Array](https://blendermarket.com/products/random-object-array) [$]: allows you to create all kinds of object arrays that need some randomization like plants, roof tiles, cobblestone, walls, etc. using a very quick workflow without having to use a particle system.
-- [Ezlattice](https://blendermarket.com/products/ezlattice-blender-add-on-for-deformingreshaping-models-quickly): Quickly adds lattice editing to multiple objects, single objects or selected vertices in edit mode.
-See also its [BlenderArtists thread](https://blenderartists.org/t/ezlattice-free-plus-2-80-deform-and-reshape-models-quickly/1167836). [$]
+- [Ezlattice](https://blendermarket.com/products/ezlattice-blender-add-on-for-deformingreshaping-models-quickly) [$]: Quickly adds lattice editing to multiple objects, single objects or selected vertices in edit mode.
+See also its [BlenderArtists thread](https://blenderartists.org/t/ezlattice-free-plus-2-80-deform-and-reshape-models-quickly/1167836).
-- [Deform Pro](https://blendermarket.com/products/deform-pro): DeformPRO is a tool developed to make mesh deformation more dynamic and user-friendly in Blender 2.8. [$]
+- [Deform Pro](https://blendermarket.com/products/deform-pro) [$]: DeformPRO is a tool developed to make mesh deformation more dynamic and user-friendly in Blender 2.8.
-- [Bezier Mesh Shaper](https://blendermarket.com/products/bezier-mesh-shaper): This is a modeling tool that lets you use curves to deform your mesh, allowing you to make beautiful shapes.
+- [Bezier Mesh Shaper](https://blendermarket.com/products/bezier-mesh-shaper) [$]: This is a modeling tool that lets you use curves to deform your mesh, allowing you to make beautiful shapes.
 Useful for blocking and polishing forms of organic and hard surface meshes.
-See also its [BlenderArtists thread](https://blenderartists.org/t/bezier-mesh-shaper-v0-9-0/1138145). [$]
+See also its [BlenderArtists thread](https://blenderartists.org/t/bezier-mesh-shaper-v0-9-0/1138145).
 - [BezierUtils (Flexi Bezier Tools)](https://github.com/Shriinivas/blenderbezierutils): this add-on contains several tools for working with Bezier curve, similar to Illustrator's curve creation tools.
 See also its [BlenderArtists thread](https://blenderartists.org/t/flexi-bezier-tool/1168179).
-- [Curves To Mesh](https://blendermarket.com/products/curves-to-mesh): Create and configure mesh surfaces from bezier curves. [$]
+- [Curves To Mesh](https://blendermarket.com/products/curves-to-mesh) [$]: Create and configure mesh surfaces from bezier curves.
 - [Curve Converter](https://blenderartists.org/t/curve-converter/625244/55): allows you to do is convert the curve to a mesh object and apply that data to a mesh object, without loosing the original curve.
 You can then update the curve and by clicking “Update Mesh” all that new data is applied to the mesh object. [![][repo]](https://github.com/BlendingJake/Curve-Converter)
 - [Mesh Heal](https://blenderartists.org/t/mesh-heal/1117095): is an add-on for Blender, it includes additional Blender operators for healing surface meshes.
-- [Smart Fill](https://blendermarket.com/products/smart-fill-blender-add-on) : This addon extends the functionally of the fill tool that by default is mapped to the F key in Blender.
-See also its [BlenderArtists thread](https://blenderartists.org/t/smart-fill-addon-1-3-1-blender-2-8/661598). [$]
+- [Smart Fill](https://blendermarket.com/products/smart-fill-blender-add-on) [$]: This addon extends the functionally of the fill tool that by default is mapped to the F key in Blender.
+See also its [BlenderArtists thread](https://blenderartists.org/t/smart-fill-addon-1-3-1-blender-2-8/661598).
 - [Volume Preserving Smoothing](https://gumroad.com/l/vol_smooth): Addon for Blender for smoothing mesh surfaces without too much of volume loss.
 See also its [BlenderArtists thread](https://blenderartists.org/t/volume-preserving-smoothing/1115522).
 - [Align Selection to Grease Pencil](https://github.com/Volantk/blender-addon-align-to-gpencil): This script will allow you to align the selection to the current grease pencil stroke.
 Works with vertices, objects, paths, bezier curves (except Aligned and Free type curves), edit mode bones.
 See also its [BlenderArtists thread](https://blenderartists.org/t/align-selection-to-grease-pencil-1-2-2-2-80/605909).
 - [Backface Hiding](https://gitlab.com/ChameleonScales/Backface_Hiding): See also its BlenderArtists thread](https://blenderartists.org/t/addon-backface-hiding/700822).
-- [Bmesh Clean](https://blendermarket.com/products/bmesh-clean-add-on): cleans Sketchup models from all the useless edges, faces, vertices [$]
+- [Bmesh Clean](https://blendermarket.com/products/bmesh-clean-add-on) [$]: cleans Sketchup models from all the useless edges, faces, vertices
 - [optiloops](https://github.com/vilemduha/optiloops): Optiloops is a blender 3d addon for optimizing topology.
 See also its [BlenderArtists thread](https://blenderartists.org/t/optiloops-new-loops-optimizing-addon/1140235?u=peetie).
 - [Mesh Check BGL](https://gumroad.com/l/mesh_check_BGL_edition):  displays useful informations such as Ngons, Triangles, N-poles, E-poles, Poles with more than 5 edges, Isolated verts, Non-manifold edges. [![][repo]](https://github.com/pistiwique/mesh_check_BGL_edition).
 See also its [BlenderArtists thread](https://blenderartists.org/t/mesh-check/639166/48).
 - [Destructive Extrude](https://capnm.github.io/b8ExtrudePull/): allows you to pull and push faces of a mesh. [![][repo]](https://github.com/capnm/b8ExtrudePull).
 Seel also its [BlenderArtists thread](https://blenderartists.org/t/destructive-extrude-beta/678275).
 - [Maxivz's Interactive Tools](https://gumroad.com/l/ynJmIV): Collection of intuitive, context sensitive tools for Blender.
 They are designed to be used as hotkeys, removing the amount of interaction with the menus and allowing for a less interrupted, more productive modeling experience. [![][repo]](https://github.com/maxivz/interactivetoolsblender).
 See also its [BlenderArtists thread](https://blenderartists.org/t/interactive-tools-for-blender-2-8/1164932).
 - Selection:
     - [Select panel](https://github.com/xdanielc/select_panel): displays in a panel, most of the selection tools.
 Usefull for new blender users who don't know yet blender hoykeys.
 See also its [BlenderArtists thread](https://blenderartists.org/t/select-panel/1200881).
-    - [Smart Select](https://gumroad.com/l/smart_select): Smart select makes selecting things in Blender much more easy. with just one click you can select things that Blender by default can't handle.
-See also its [BlenderArtists thread](https://blenderartists.org/t/smart-select-1-4-4-this-update-fixes-the-install-issue-and-select-mouse-problems/667800). [$]
+    - [Smart Select](https://gumroad.com/l/smart_select) [$]: Smart select makes selecting things in Blender much more easy. with just one click you can select things that Blender by default can't handle.
+See also its [BlenderArtists thread](https://blenderartists.org/t/smart-select-1-4-4-this-update-fixes-the-install-issue-and-select-mouse-problems/667800).
     - [Context Select](https://github.com/Stromberg90/Scripts/tree/master/Blender): Emulates Maya's selections.
     - [Ray Cast Selection](https://blenderartists.org/t/ray-cast-selection/1141012): allows you to select objects or elements of the mesh by holding the hot key and simply dragging the mouse over the desired objects.
     - [Paint Select](https://github.com/K-410/blender-scripts/tree/master/2.8): allows you to select objects or elements of the mesh by holding the hot key and simply dragging the mouse over the desired objects.
 - Hard Surface:
     - [KIT OPS](https://gumroad.com/l/kitops): can create objects and scenes with extreme efficiency and speed.
 Complex industrial designs can be generated in a single sitting.
-    - [HardOps](lien): Hard Ops is intended to be a (non-destructive) workflow assistant toolkit.
+    - [HardOps](https://blendermarket.com/products/hardopsofficial) [$]: Hard Ops is intended to be a (non-destructive) workflow assistant toolkit.
 Many tools have been added and streamlined to keep you working as fast and efficiently as possible.
 See also its [BlenderArtists thread](https://blenderartists.org/t/hard-ops-thread/657591).
-[More info](https://masterxeon1001.com/) [$]
+[More info](https://masterxeon1001.com/)
-    - [Boxcutter](https://blendermarket.com/products/boxcutter): Boxcutter is an on-screen 3d view drawing cutter.
+    - [Boxcutter](https://blendermarket.com/products/boxcutter) [$]: Boxcutter is an on-screen 3d view drawing cutter.
 It allows you to Cut, Slice, Inset, Join, Knife, Extract, Make shapes.
 See also its [BlenderArtists thread](https://blenderartists.org/t/hard-ops-thread/657591/780).
-[More info](https://masterxeon1001.com/) [$]
+[More info](https://masterxeon1001.com/)
-    - [DECALmachine](https://blendermarket.com/products/DECALmachine): DECALmachine is a blender addon, which through mesh Decals, allows for surface detailing in a very non-committal, non-destructive, UV-less way.
+    - [DECALmachine](https://blendermarket.com/products/DECALmachine) [$]: DECALmachine is a blender addon, which through mesh Decals, allows for surface detailing in a very non-committal, non-destructive, UV-less way.
 And as such, it represents an alternative approach to hard surface texturing.
 See also its [BlenderArtists thread](https://blenderartists.org/t/decalmachine/688181).
-[More info](https://masterxeon1001.com/) [$]
+[More info](https://masterxeon1001.com/)
-    - [MESHmachine](https://blendermarket.com/products/MESHmachine): MESHmachine is a blender mesh modeling addon with a focus on hard surface work without subdivision surfaces..
-See also its [BlenderArtists thread](https://blenderartists.org/t/meshmachine/1102529). [$]
+    - [MESHmachine](https://blendermarket.com/products/MESHmachine) [$]: MESHmachine is a blender mesh modeling addon with a focus on hard surface work without subdivision surfaces..
+See also its [BlenderArtists thread](https://blenderartists.org/t/meshmachine/1102529).
-    - [Fluent](https://gumroad.com/l/HtPBE): Fluent is a modeling add-on focus on non-destructive workflow and easy editing way.
-See also its [BlenderArtists thread](https://blenderartists.org/t/fluent-hard-surface-modeling-tools/1165523). [$]
+    - [Fluent](https://gumroad.com/l/HtPBE) [$]: Fluent is a modeling add-on focus on non-destructive workflow and easy editing way.
+See also its [BlenderArtists thread](https://blenderartists.org/t/fluent-hard-surface-modeling-tools/1165523).
-    - [Fluent-PowerTrip](https://gumroad.com/l/fluent_power_trip): Fluent Power Trip contains all features from Fluent +  plate, wire, pipe and grid tools.
-See also its [BlenderArtists thread](https://blenderartists.org/t/fluent-hard-surface-modeling-tools/1165523). [$]
+    - [Fluent-PowerTrip](https://gumroad.com/l/fluent_power_trip) [$]: Fluent Power Trip contains all features from Fluent +  plate, wire, pipe and grid tools.
+See also its [BlenderArtists thread](https://blenderartists.org/t/fluent-hard-surface-modeling-tools/1165523).
-    - [Speedflow](https://gumroad.com/l/speedflow): addon for non-destructive workflow. [$]
+    - [Speedflow](https://gumroad.com/l/speedflow) [$]: addon for non-destructive workflow.
+See also its [BlenderArtists thread](https://blenderartists.org/t/speedflow-modeling-addon/665326).
     - [Bevel After Boolean](https://blenderartists.org/t/wip-bevel-after-boolean/693072?u=peetie): addon comes in handy when working with booleans that have a curved surface.
     - [EdgeFlow](https://github.com/BenjaminSauder/EdgeFlow/tree/blender_28): This addon adds two operators to blender which both work on edgeloop selections.
     - [Engraver](https://gumroad.com/l/qOyVO): is an Blender addon with set of few tools designed to help carving decals in 3d models.